 One of the common mistakes that people will low credit scores make is to assume that because they have a 600 credit score that they cannot refinance.
 This is not always the case.

-There are thousands of lenders in America today.
+There are thousands of cash-out lenders in America today.
 Credit requirements are looser than they were in 2009.
 Thus you may be in a better position to refinance than you think.

 For example, there are many FHA-approved lenders that have varying requirement for new home loans and refinances.
 FHA sets up minimum credit score requirements, but lenders may have varying requirements in terms of credit scores and incomes.
 It is important for you as the home owner to shop around to see if there is a lender who can help you.